Sauna for Skin: What Dermatology Research Shows

 Related Reading

-Infrared sauna appears gentler and may offer specific anti-aging benefits.
+Sauna benefits come from improved circulation, heat shock protein activation, and pore clearing.
+Infrared sauna appears gentler and offers specific anti-aging benefits.
 Traditional saunas provide intense circulation and sweating benefits but require more attention to hydration.

-The key is matching the type and frequency to your skin type and showering promptly after each session.
+Match the type and frequency to your skin type and shower promptly after each session.